Nontrivial-Things/thinking_classrooms_client/README.md

 **Thinking Classrooms** is the concept developed by Peter Liljedahl.
 The goal of Thinking Classrooms is to get students to solve problems by thinking them through until they arrive at a solution.
 Some of the takeaways from Liljedahl’s work are easy to implement.:

-- _Stand up._ Standing up while solving problems helps students remain engaged with the work before them.
+- _Stand up._ Standing up while solving problems helps students remain engaged with the work in front of them.
 Standing also leads to collaboration.
 - _Hint, don’t answer._ Give enough hints to keep your students on the right path, but don’t walk the path for them.
 - _Work on erasable boards._ Solving math problems is a process, often done by trial and error.
 Erasable boards suggest that errors aren’t permanent.